 Italy’s Surprisingly Long and Tortured History with Electoral Reform

-Yet an early election cannot occur immediately, and for a reason that should be of interest to Canadians: the various parties are with each other to change the electoral system.
+Yet an early election cannot occur immediately, and for a reason that should be of interest to Canadians: the various parties are in discussions with each other to change the electoral system.
 Italy has seen this debate proceed on and off for more than two decades.
 The numerous reforms that have emerged from this debate demonstrate perfectly the various tradeoffs that electoral reform entails, and illustrate the idea that no electoral system is perfect.